 History, tourist information, and nearby accommodation

-There was a Mount Stewart House before the present building.
-The previous Mount Stewart was designed in the early 18th century.
+There was a Mount Stuart House before the present building.
+The previous Mount Stuart was designed in the early 18th century.
 This was destroyed by fire in 1887, providing the opportunity for the Marquis of Bute to create a new house that better expressed his artistic and religious ideals.

 High above, the vaulted ceiling glitters with stars.
 The 3rd Marquess's fascination with astrology is encountered once again in the Horoscope Room, which served his sitting room.
 Here, the ceiling is painted with astrological symbols depicting the position of the planets at the moment of his birth.

 The house stands in 300 acres of woodland, parkland, and formal gardens.
-Within the gardens is a kitchen garden designed by Rosemary Verney, a Victorian pinetum, rockery, arboretum, and exotic garden.
+Within the gardens are a kitchen garden designed by Rosemary Verney, a Victorian pinetum, rockery, arboretum, and exotic garden.

-Editor's note: I've never been a big fan of Victorian Gothic, usually finding it too sterile for my tastes.
-However, I have to say that Mount Stewart is a marvellous place to visit.
+Editor's note: I've not always been a big fan of Victorian Gothic, but I have to say that Mount Stuart is a marvellous place to visit.
 The house is extraordinary, and the gardens provide plenty of variety and wonderful walks.
 You WILL enjoy yourself!
 I certainly did, and would happily visit again.

 About Mount Stuart